-The rejection of the League of Nations was a renunciation of an international agenda, which had America leading a global transformation to a liberal, democratic, and capitalist order.
-Foundations and missionaries had long advocated internationalist policies with American leadership promoting the peaceful resolution of international disputes.
+The rejection of the League of Nations was a rejection of the internationalist agenda, which advocated America assume a leading role in converting the world to a liberal, democratic, and capitalist order.
+The foundations and missionaries were long-time advocates of internationalist policies in which American leadership in a world confederation of nations would result in the peaceful resolution of international disputes.
 The repudiation of the League denied internationalist elites, such as Elihu Root and Nicholas Murray Butler, the public sanction necessary for American leadership.

-Despite this repudiation, the foundations established private centers which would maintain relations between nations and develop domestic knowledge about different parts of the world.
-Like the social science centers, these internationalist centers were predicated on the idea that the development of rational, enlightened, and expert knowledge would result in effective rational policies.
-The centers were also predicated on the idea that non-statist institutions should take a leading role in the development of knowledge and social and international relations.
+Despite this repudiation the foundations helped establish private centers which would maintain relations between nations and develop domestic knowledge about different parts of the world.
+Like the social science centers, these internationalist centers were predicated on the idea that the development of rational, enlightened, and expert knowledge would result in effective, rational policies.
+The centers were also predicated on the idea that non- statist institutions should take a leading role in the development of knowledge and social and international relations.